andreapettersson/LimeBootstrap/docs/install.md

 2. Replace the VBA module

 !!! info
-    If you are upgrading from LBS 1.3 or older you also need to replace and upgrade `_config.js`
+    If you are upgrading from LBS 1.3 or older you also need to replace and upgrade `_config.js`.
+Make sure we transfer customer specific     config to the new '_config.js'